LeChat76/Projet11OC/README.md

     <img alt="logo" src="https://github.com/LeChat76/Projet11OC/assets/119883313/035f8a43-b82e-423d-b26a-6802666b0725">
 </p>

-* coverage : execute `pytest -m unit_test --cov` from the root of the project
+* coverage : execute `pytest -m unit_test --cov` from the root of the project.
+You can also execute all tests with `pytest --cov`
 <p align="left">
     <img alt="logo" src="https://github.com/LeChat76/Projet11OC/assets/119883313/8697a3ca-cf74-400b-b361-349c33a18956">
 </p>

-* you can also export coverage in html to view wiche part of the code is not covered : `pytest -m unit_test --cov-report html`
+* you can also export coverage in html to view wiche part of the code is not covered : `pytest -m unit_test --cov=. --cov-report html`
-(`index.html` exported to `htmlcov` folder from the root project)
+(`index.html` exported to `htmlcov` folder from the root project), for all tests `pytest --cov=. --cov-report html`

 ## Performance
 First : launch web server from your IDE(if not already running) : from the root folder, execute `python .\server.py`